itzalak/basoa.nvim/README.md

-# Laubwald
+# Basoa

-I wanted to try a dark green color scheme and could not find one that pleased me, so that's what this is about.
+I wanted to try a dark green color scheme and could not find one that pleased me, so after reading an article by Ham Vocke I decided to create my own.

-This is a learn as you go kind of project.
+This is a "learn as you go" kind of project.

-For now the focus is on the "spring" color scheme.

 ## Inspiration and alternatives